Semicap | Process Control | Wafer Inspection~58% Process Control Share

 Proprietary DataSTRONG

 Decades of accumulated defect-signature libraries, process recipes, and yield-learning data per customer per node.
-This is the core moat — it compounds with every wafer inspected and cannot be replicated by competitors.
+This is the core moat — it compounds with every wafer inspected (process-control share reached ~58% in 2025) and cannot be replicated by competitors.

 Regulatory Lock-InSTRONG